 You may have seen framing lumber and softwood boards sold at your local lumber yard or hardware store advertised using dimensions that don’t match the actual size of the board.
-Hopefully you haven’t been burned by assuming that a 2 x 4 is actually 2 inches by 4 inches but if you have, know that you’re not alone.
+Hopefully, you haven’t been burned by assuming that a 2×4 is actually two inches by four inches but if you have, know that you’re not alone.

 You might be wondering “what’s the deal?”
 Why is lumber advertised using dimensions that are inaccurate?